header-bg

 • estimate the lifetime fleet maintenance costs

-• consider the effects of inflation and fluctuating interest rates, and how those affect costs
+• consider the effects of inflation and fluctuating interest rates and how those affect costs

-You would then need to create records that you would need to revisit, track, and update regularly.
+You would then need to create records that you revisit, track, and update regularly.
+It would be even better if you could collect real-time data about your vehicles.
+It’s no small task.

 How Can a Fleet Management Company Help Me?